Eat Like a Canadian

 $50 (subject to change without notice)

 Lacelle’s Apiary and Beekeeping Supplies: http://lacellesapiary.com

 Canoe builder Brent Kirkham was making a living by designing commercial interiors when he found himself with a block of free time and decided to build a canoe.
 A lifelong paddler and carpenter, Brent has refined a building style that involves cold molding cedar strips over a boat form and sheathing it in fiberglass and epoxy to produce a very light, durable and visually stunning canoe.”
 He now teaches three- and five-day workshops suited to all levels.
 “A first-time builder has a good shot at building the boat of their dreams,” he says.

 3-day Workshop $250 per person

 After completing the heritage carpentry course at the Perth Campus of Algonquin College, Jason Gibson worked for a company that dismantled heritage barns, then started a timber framing company.
 He now also offers one-week courses to teach groups of 10 to 12 people the basics of the trade.
 “It’s become quite popular.”
 In an interesting twist, the company has raised over $34,000 for charity since 2006 by selling the students’ finished frames.

 $950 to $1050 +HST for the week-long course (subject to change without notice)

 Create a Puppet

 “I started building puppets when I was a kid,” says Noreen Young.
-After attending art college in Toronto, she worked as a professional television puppeteer and producer for CBC, TVO and the Family Channel before launching Almonte’s Puppets Up! festival in 2005.
+After attending art college in Toronto, she worked as a professional television puppeteer and producer for CBC, TVO and the Family Channel before launching Almonte’s Puppets Up! festival from 2005 to 2016.
 As well as coordinating the weekend-long festival, with its 250 volunteers, she also offers puppet-making workshops for small groups.

 Full day workshop, from 10:00 a.m. to 3:00 p.m., Foam hand puppet